Laboratory: Overview

 Despite the underlying notion of the lab as a confined space for experts, the term "laboratory" is also increasingly applied to workshop spaces such as Living Labs, Fab Labs, or Hackerspaces, in which people meet to work on societal problems or make prototypes, working collaboratively or sharing resources.
-This development is inspired by new, participatory approaches to science and innovation and relies on user-centred design methods and concepts like Open innovation or User innovation,.
+This development is inspired by new, participatory approaches to science and innovation and relies on user-centred design methods and concepts like Open innovation or User innovation.
 One distinctive feature of work in Open Labs is the phenomenon of translation, driven by the different backgrounds and levels of expertise of the people involved.

 History

 Early instances of "laboratories" recorded in English involved alchemy and the preparation of medicines.

 The emergence of Big Science during World War II increased the size of laboratories and scientific equipment, introducing particle accelerators and similar devices.

-The early laboratories
+Early laboratories

-The earliest laboratory according to the present evidence is a home laboratory of Pythagoras of Samos, the well-known Greek philosopher and scientist.
+The earliest laboratory according to the present evidence is a home laboratory of Pythagoras of Samos.
 This laboratory was created when Pythagoras conducted an experiment about tones of sound and vibration of string.
+A 16th century underground alchemical laboratory, known as Speculum Alcemiae, was accidentally discovered in the year 2002.
+Rudolf II, Holy Roman Emperor was believed to be the owner.
+The laboratory is preserved as a museum in Prague.

-In the painting of Louis Pasteur by Albert Edelfelt in 1885, Louis Pasteur is shown comparing a note in his left hand with a bottle filled with a solid in his right hand, and not wearing any personal protective equipment.
+In the 1885 painting of Louis Pasteur by Albert Edelfelt, Pasteur is shown comparing a note in his left hand with a bottle filled with a solid in his right hand, and not wearing any personal protective equipment.
 Researching in teams started in the 19th century, and many new kinds of equipment were developed in the 20th century.

-A 16th century underground alchemical laboratory was accidentally discovered in the year 2002.
-Rudolf II, Holy Roman Emperor was believed to be the owner.
-The laboratory is called Speculum Alchemiae and is preserved as a museum in Prague.